scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 ## P7: Contains Cycle

-In this problem we are going to detect whether there is a cycle inside of our graph.
+In this problem, we are going to detect whether there is a cycle inside our graph.
 Formally, a cycle means that starting from a node itself, after a non-empty chain of edges we can go back to the same node.
 The `contains_cycle(bool)` relation is defined to be an arity-1 relation with a boolean value as its only argument:
 The fact `contains_cycle(true)` will be derived if there is a cycle, `contains_cycle(false)` otherwise.